 No, this isn’t necessary on small numbers.
 However, where the total number of persons to be covered is large, say in excess of 500, this type of information may be helpful to present to insurers for a reduction in premium.

 There is no maximum, however where the total number of employees and or labour-only sub-contractors reach 500 a referral to an underwriter will be necessary and the risk will be underwritten on a bespoke basis.

-Evidence suggests that injuries or psychological problems that require more than 3 days off work are likely to require some type of intervention either to help the employee recover and return to work or to reduce the likelihood of a recurrence of the condition.
+Evidence suggests that injuries or psychological problems that require more than three days off work are likely to require some type of intervention either to help the employee recover and return to work, or to reduce the likelihood of a recurrence of the condition.
 However, treatment is available immediately if the employee is involved in a reported motor accident as a driver or passenger, irrespective of fault.